Your Guide to a Successful Hair Color Transformation at Hair by Tatiana

 1. Schedule a Consultation

 Before committing to a color change, it's essential to book an appointment with your stylist.
-This initial meeting allows you to discuss your desired outcome in detail, as well as to explore various options that may suit your preferences and lifestyle.
-During the consultation, your stylist will assess your hair type, texture, and current color, which is vital for determining the most effective coloring technique.
+This initial meeting allows you to discuss your desired outcome in detail.
+You can explore various options that may suit your preferences and lifestyle.
+During the consultation, your stylist will assess your hair type, texture, and current color.
+This assessment is vital for determining the most effective coloring technique.
 They can also provide insights into how the color will complement your skin tone and how it may change over time.
-It’s an opportunity for you to ask questions and voice any concerns you may have, ensuring that you feel comfortable and informed before proceeding with the coloring process.
+It’s an opportunity for you to ask questions and voice any concerns you may have.
+This ensures that you feel comfortable and informed before proceeding with the coloring process.

 2. Bring Inspiration Photos

-Having visual references can greatly enhance communication between you and your stylist, helping to bridge any gaps in understanding.
-Bring along photos that showcase the exact color and style you want, as well as images that illustrate the level of maintenance you are willing to commit to.
-Consider including a variety of examples that capture different angles and lighting to give your stylist a comprehensive view of your desired look.
-This will not only help clarify your vision but also enable your stylist to provide feedback on the feasibility of achieving that look based on your hair’s current condition and color.
+Having visual references can greatly enhance communication between you and your stylist.
+Bring along photos that showcase the exact color and style you want.
+Include images that illustrate the level of maintenance you are willing to commit to.
+Consider including a variety of examples that capture different angles and lighting.
+This will give your stylist a comprehensive view of your desired look.
+Not only will this help clarify your vision, but it will also enable your stylist to provide feedback on the feasibility of achieving that look based on your hair’s current condition and color.

 3. Be Honest About Your Hair History

-Inform your stylist about any previous hair treatments, including at-home dyes, chemical relaxers, or color corrections.
+Inform your stylist about any previous hair treatments.
+This includes at-home dyes, chemical relaxers, or color corrections.
 This information is crucial for determining the best approach for your hair.
-Being transparent about your hair history allows your stylist to assess the overall health of your hair and to identify any potential challenges that may arise during the coloring process.
+Being transparent about your hair history allows your stylist to assess the overall health of your hair.
+It also helps identify any potential challenges that may arise during the coloring process.
 For instance, if you have previously used box dyes, your stylist may recommend a different technique or a patch test to avoid adverse reactions.
-This honesty will help ensure your stylist can create a tailored plan that takes into account the unique needs of your hair.
+This honesty will help ensure your stylist can create a tailored plan that considers the unique needs of your hair.

 4. Prepare Your Hair

 Proper preparation of your hair is key to achieving the best results from your coloring session.
-Wash your hair 24–48 hours before your appointment to ensure your scalp is protected and your natural oils are intact.
+Wash your hair 24–48 hours before your appointment.
+This ensures your scalp is protected and your natural oils are intact.
 These natural oils can help shield your scalp from potential irritation during the coloring process.
-However, it is important to avoid using heavy styling products, oils, or dry shampoo on the day of your appointment, as these can interfere with the color application and the overall effectiveness of the dye.
-If your hair is particularly dirty or oily, consider doing a gentle cleanse a day or two prior to your appointment to allow for optimal color absorption and longevity.
+However, it is important to avoid using heavy styling products, oils, or dry shampoo on the day of your appointment.
+These can interfere with the color application and the overall effectiveness of the dye.
+If your hair is particularly dirty or oily, consider doing a gentle cleanse a day or two prior to your appointment.
+This allows for optimal color absorption and longevity.

 5. Understand the Process